Bass Fishing Quality (BAIT Reports)

-The printing of the Alabama 2011 B.A.I.T.
-Report marks the twenty-sixth year of the B.A.I.T. report program.
-The objective of the program since its inception has been to gather information on bass populations by combining the fishing efforts of bass club members and state fisheries biologists.
+The printing of the Alabama 2013 B.A.I.T.
+Report marks the twenty-eighth year of the B.A.I.T.
+Program.
+The objective of the program since its inception has been to gather information on bass populations by combining the efforts of bass club members and state fisheries biologists.
 The B.A.I.T.
-Report summarizes fishing catch data on reservoir bass populations that are collected and provided to us by participating clubs.
+Program summarizes catch data on reservoir bass populations that are collected and provided to us by participating clubs.
 This information is used by state fisheries biologists in combination with data from other sources as a basis for fisheries management decisions.
-Bass anglers use the report to establish future bass fishing tournament sites or to locate a reservoir that provides a particular type of bass fishing.
+Bass anglers use the report to establish future tournament sites, or to locate a reservoir that provides a particular type of fishing.

-- Pickwick was the top lake in the overall quality indicator rankings.
+- Wheeler was the top lake in the overall quality indicator rankings.

-- Pickwick, Bankhead, Lay, Logan Martin, and Mitchell were the top five lakes in the overall quality indicator rankings
+- Wheeler, Millers Ferry, Wilson, Demopolis, and Pickwick were the top five lakes in the overall quality indicator rankings.

-- Guntersville, Pickwick, Lay, Eufaula, and West Point were the top five big bass lakes in Alabama
+- Guntersville, Wilson, Wheeler, Pickwick, and Demopolis were the top five big bass lakes in Alabama.

 Good luck fishing and do not forget to take a child with you and introduce him or her to your sport.
 Our children are our future anglers and stewards of Alabama’s resources.
 To obtain more information on Alabama’s fisheries resources or to submit your club's reports, contact Mr. Damon Abernethy, telephone (334) 242-3882, Fax (334) 242-2061, or email Damon.Abernethy@dcnr.alabama.gov.